Monitoring pfSense with Wazuh: A Comprehensive Guide

 ⚠️

-Enabling logging for this rule can significantly increase the volume of logs!
+Enabling logging for this rule can significantly increase the log size!

-By default, if multiple requests are made from a single source by the pfSense firewall, the blocking event will be logged.
-If you want the blocking event from the pfSense firewall to be logged in Wazuh, you can change this behavior.
+If multiple requests are made from a single source by the pfSense firewall, the blocking event will be logged by default.
+If you want the blocking event from the pfSense firewall to be logged in Wazuh, you can change this.
 The following shows how to do this.

-Open the Wazuh menu and go to Management > Rules.
+1. Open the Wazuh menu and and navigate Management > Rules (see Figure 3).

 <group name="pfsense,">